wp-plugins/easy/readme.txt

 Easy, but complex GUI website builder.

 == Unique offer ==
-I'm moved for couple days to Falmouth, Cornwall.
+I'm in Falmouth, Cornwall for couple days.
 If you need ny help with Easy I'll be happy to assist you personally.
 Contact me on 2046@2046.cz
 (the offer is actual until it disappears)